-- A DOI will automatically be created upon sharing your preprint.
+- A DOI will be assigned to your preprint upon sharing.
 If your work has been previously peer-reviewed and published in a journal, you can enter the associated DOI into the "Peer-reviewed publication DOI" field, and your preprint will have both the generated DOI and the journal DOI.

-- Add tags to enhance discoverability of your work.
+- Enter tags into the "Keywords" section to enhance discoverability of your work.